Bullfighting: An Atrocity, Not a Sport

 - Bullfights could not continue without public subsidies paid by taxpayers.
 The European bullfighting industry receives an estimated 600 million Euros a year in public funding.

-- Bullfighting is banned in Catalonia and the Canary Islands but is still legal in most other parts of Spain.
-It is also legal in parts of southern and eastern France.
+- Bullfighting is banned in Catalonia and the Canary Islands but is still legal in most other parts of Spain, as well as in Portugal and some South American countries It is also legal in parts of southern France.

 - People have been speaking out against bullfighting for almost five hundred years: in 1567, Pope Pius V called for an end to the cruel and un-Christian sport.

 - Horses are also victims of bullfighting.
 Around 200 die each year after being gored by terrified bulls.